Operation Sportpalast: Morning of 9 March

 The six search aircraft were launched at 6:40 am; three were drawn from each of the two Albacore squadrons.
 At this time the Home Fleet was 115 mi to the north-west of Tirpitz, which had rendezvoused with Friedrich Ihn.
 Weather conditions were good.
 The German force was spotted by the pilot of an Albacore at 8:03 am.
 As soon as the sighting report was received, the twelve strike aircraft were ordered to take off.
 Tovey sent a message to their crews stating that they had "a wonderful chance which may achieve the most valuable results".
 The search aircraft maintained contact with Tirpitz.
 After they were spotted, Ciliax judged that a torpedo bomber attack was imminent.
 He ordered the battleship to full speed, directed that the crew take up their action stations and had her floatplanes launched.
 Only one of the float planes could be launched, and once it was in the air Ciliax changed the battleship's course to proceed to Vestfjorden so that she should shelter at Narvik.
 At this time the battleship was only 50 mi from the Norwegian coast.
 Tirpitz's anti-aircraft guns fired on the search aircraft without success, but the float plane damaged one of them and wounded a crewman.
 The other search aircraft were not deterred, and continued to track the German ships.
 Ciliax requested that the Luftwaffe (German air force) units in Norway provide fighter aircraft to protect his force, but it took several hours for any to be dispatched from nearby airfields.

 The British strike force was organised into four sub-flights, each with three Albacores, and was led by Lieutenant Commander Bill Lucas from 832 Squadron.
-Lucas had only recently joined the squadron and had no training in attacking enemy warships.
-He spotted the German ships at 8:40 am, and ordered his command to approach them at an altitude of 3500 ft where scattered cloud might hide the aircraft from sight.
+Lucas had only recently joined the squadron after its previous commander had been killed in one of the crashes on 23 February.
+He had no training in attacking enemy warships.
+Lucas spotted the German ships at 8:40 am, and ordered his command to approach them at an altitude of 3500 ft where scattered cloud might hide the aircraft from sight.
 Due to a strong easterly wind and the German ships' fast speed, the Albacores' closing speed was only 30 kn.
 British torpedo bomber doctrine called for strike forces to overtake their targets, and then have half the aircraft attack from the port and the others from the starboard with the torpedoes being released simultaneously between 800 yd and 1000 yd from the enemy ships.
 Such an attack would be difficult for large warships to evade.
 Due to the slow closing speed, Lucas instead ordered each sub-flight to attack independently.